zzzprojects/docs/entityframework.net/pages/model/code-first-vs-database-first.md

 ## Code First vs Database First

-When you start learning Entity Framework, you will often see the the following two terms;
+When you start learning Entity Framework, you will often see the following two terms;

- - Code Fist
+ - Code First
  - Database First

 What is the difference between **Code First** and **Database First** in Entity Framework?